itsjeyd/wikitrans-pootle/README.md

 # Documentation

+## Introduction
+WikiTrans is an open-source machine translation project that is intended for use with the Wikipedia community.
+Using Pootle as a platform, users are able to request translations of Wikipedia articles into various languages.
+The user community can review and post-edit machine translations before submitting the new article to Wikipedia.
+Eventually, these post-edits will be used to update the MT systems.

 ## Dependencies
 As described below, an installation script can be used to automatically install all dependencies listed in this section.